krakenjs/zoid/docs/example.md

     url: 'http://www.my-site.com/my-login-component',

-    // The size of the component on their page
+    // The size of the component on their page.
+Only px and % strings are supported

     dimensions: {
-        width: 400,
+        width: '400px',
-        height: 200
+        height: '200px'
     },

     // The properties they can (or must) pass down to my component.
 This is optional.